ying-wen/COMPM083_NLP_Assignment/README.md

   In this assignment, loglinear models and the perceptron are used to [BioNLP'09 Shared Task](http://www.nactem.ac.uk/tsujii/GENIA/SharedTask/) to extract bio-molecular events (bio-events) that appear in biomedical literature.

 ### Assignment 3: Sentence Representations for Sentiment Analysis on Twitter
-  In this assignment will investigate representation learning for sentiment analysis of tweets.
+  This assignment will investigate representation learning for sentiment analysis of tweets.
-  The bag-of-words-vector, simple RNN, GRU, bi-directional RCNN models are implemented had RCNN model achieves the best performance
+  The bag-of-words-vector, simple RNN, GRU, bi-directional RCNN models are implemented and RCNN model achieves the best performance